-For targets with V 18 or fainter, we recommend a target acquisition procedure with LMI.
-Determine the LMI \rightarrow NIHTS slit viewing camera pixel mapping using a bright target (V=5-10) at a similar airmass to the faint target.
+For targets with $V \sim 18$ or fainter, we recommend a target acquisition procedure with LMI.
+Determine the LMI \rightarrow NIHTS slit viewing camera pixel mapping using a bright target (V=5-10) at a similar airmass to the faint target (V>18).
 The mapping can then be applied to the faint target for a blind acquisition with LMI onto the NIHTS slit.

-- 1. Bright Target (V=5-10): - (a) Move the telescope to the bright target. - (b) Clear any NIHTS offsets by selecting [CLEAR] in the ZTV GUI NIHTS Tab. - (c) Take a 1 second exposure with the slit viewing camera in the NIHTS GUI XCAM Tab. - (d) In the ZTV GUI NIHTS Tab, [Click2Home] then click on the target to send the object to the HOME position. - (e) Locate the target in the LMI LOUI. - (f) Perform a centroid on the target by typing c on the target in the LMI LOUI display.
-Record the X/Y position that is printed to the LOIS Log below the image display.
-NOTE: This X/Y position corresponds to HOME on the NIHTS slit viewing camera and is where the faint target will need to be placed during blind acquisition. - (g) In the NIHTS GUI under the NIHTS Tab, click [TARGET IS AT HOME], and send the bright target to the desired slit. - (h) You are now ready to begin collecting spectra of the bright target. - 2.
-Faint Target (V¿18): - (a) Move the telescope to the faint target location. - (b) In the ZTV GUI NIHTS Tab, [CLEAR] offsets. - (c) Take an LMI exposure.
+1. Bright Target (V=5-10):

+- (a) Move the telescope to the bright target. - (b) Clear any NIHTS offsets by selecting [CLEAR] in the ZTV GUI NIHTS Tab. - (c) Take a 1 second exposure with the slit viewing camera in the NIHTS GUI XCAM Tab. - (d) In the ZTV GUI NIHTS Tab, [Click2Home] then click on the target to send the object to the HOME position. - (e) Locate the target in the LMI LOUI. - (f) Perform a centroid on the target by typing c on the target in the LMI LOUI display.
+Record the X/Y centroid position that is printed to the LOIS Log below the image display.

+NOTE: This X/Y position corresponds to HOME on the NIHTS slit viewing camera and is where the faint target will need to be placed during blind acquisition.

+- (g) In the NIHTS GUI under the NIHTS Tab, click [TARGET IS AT HOME], and send the bright target to the desired slit. - (h) You are now ready to begin collecting spectra of the bright target. - 2.
+Faint Target (V \gtrsim 18): - (a) Move the telescope to the faint target location. - (b) In the ZTV GUI NIHTS Tab, [CLEAR] offsets. - (c) Take an LMI exposure.
 Locate the target.
-Type c to determine the current X/Y location of the science target on LMI. - (d) Open a new PWRUSB terminal window in the XCAM screenshare by clicking on the PWRUSB terminal window and typing Command-N. - (e) Use the NIHTS-LMI Mapping Script by typing the following command: python NIHTS_LMI_Mapping.py home_x home_y xpos ypos where home_x home_y is the X/Y location of HOME determined from the bright target and xpos ypos is the current X/Y location of the faint target on LMI. - (f) The script will print an East and South offset in arcseconds. - (g) In the ZTV GUI NIHTS Tab, enter the offsets into the hand paddle.
-Do not apply offsets with LMI. - (h) Take another LMI exposure and confirm that the target has moved to the desired X/Y Home location on the LMI display. - (i) In the NIHTS GUI NIHTS Tab, click [TARGET IS AT HOME]. - (j) Move to the target to the desired slit. - (k) Begin collecting science exposures.
+Type c to determine the current X/Y location of the science target on LMI. - (d) In the NIHTS GUI under the LMI Mapping Tab (Tab 6; Figure 20), enter the X/Y location of HOME determined from the bright target and the current X/Y location of the faint target on LMI.
+Also, select the appropriate LMI binning from the drop down menu. - (e) Click the button [Move Target on LMI] to move the faint target to the corresponding HOME location on LMI. - (f) Take another LMI exposure and confirm that the target has moved to the desired X/Y Home location on the LMI display. - (g) In the NIHTS GUI NIHTS Tab, click [TARGET IS AT HOME]. - (h) Move to the target to the desired slit. - (i) Begin collecting science exposures.